Research Starter Grant in Health Outcomes Research

 - The funds have limited restrictions – a characteristic of the program.

-- The support of technical assistance may include the hourly wages of a technician; however the funds may not be used to provide fringe benefits or indirect costs for the technician.
+- The support of technical assistance may include the hourly wages of a technician or graduate student stipend; however, the funds may not be used to provide fringe benefits or indirect costs for the personnel.

-- $1,500 per year may be used for travel to professional meetings by the grantee.
+- Within the $100,000 grant, up to $1,500 per year may be used for travel to professional meetings by the grantee.

 - PhRMA Foundation funds may not be used for indirect costs or fringe benefits.